 PLEASE NOTE THAT NO PARALLEL EVENTS WILL TAKE PLACE DURING THE 48th SESSION OF THE HUMAN RIGHTS COUNCIL.

 At its 19th session, the Human Rights Council adopted a decision1 to endorse the report of the Task Force, including its recommendations, on secretariat services, accessibility for persons with disabilities and use of information technology.

 This decision gives the opportunity to NHRIs with “A” status GANHRI accreditation to participate in the Human Rights Council sessions through pre-recorded video messages in one of the six official languages of the United Nations, to be delivered to enhance their participation in the plenary debate under any Human Rights Council agenda item.
 Only the Head, Secretary General or their designated representative in possession of a written authorization may be entitled to deliver a video message.

 The credentials of the NHRIs and the identity of individuals delivering the video message will be duly verified by OHCHR.

-For all interventions through video messages a letter of request will need to be addressed to the Human Rights Council Secretariat or the National Institutions and Regional Mechanisms Section and comply with all the below requirements:
+For all interventions through video messages a letter of request will have to be addressed to the National Institutions, Regional Mechanisms and Civil Society Section and comply with the below requirements: